txthinking/zoro/README.md

 $ mr2 client -s 1.2.3.4:9999 -p password --serverPort 8888 -c 127.0.0.1:8080
 ```

-Then access `1.2.3.4:8888` equals to access `127.0.0.1:8080`, used to create a brook server or wsserver in a server even if there is no public IP.
+Then access `1.2.3.4:8888` equals to access `127.0.0.1:8080`, used to create a brook server or wsserver in a server even if there is no public IP

 #### Expose any TCP/UDP service